atscott/angular/TYPED_ROUTER_CONTEXT_FULL_HISTORY.md

 ### Motivation

 -   **Single Root Requirement**: The router configuration must be a single tree with one root.
-The `provideTypedRouter` function was initially typed to accept an array of `TypedRoute` objects, which was incorrect and did not align with the router's runtime expectations.
+The `provideRouter` function was initially typed to accept an array of `Route` objects, which was incorrect and did not align with the router's runtime expectations.
--   **Exposing a Type Preservation Flaw**: The introduction of a special "branded" type for the root route (`TypedRootRoute`) exposed an underlying flaw in the fluent API.
-Chaining methods like `.addChildren()` did not preserve the specific type of the `TypedRouteBuilder` instance they were called on.
-While this was always an issue, the strict requirement of `provideTypedRouter` for the `TypedRootRoute` brand made the bug obvious, as the brand was being stripped away after any method call.
+-   **Exposing a Type Preservation Flaw**: The introduction of a special "branded" type for the root route (`RootRoute`) exposed an underlying flaw in the fluent API.
+Chaining methods like `.addChildren()` did not preserve the specific type of the `RouteBuilder` instance they were called on.
+While this was always an issue, the strict requirement of `provideRouter` for the `RootRoute` brand made the bug obvious, as the brand was being stripped away after any method call.

 ### Final Implementation

 1.  **`createRootRoute` Function**:
     -   A new `createRootRoute` function was introduced as the exclusive way to define the root of the route hierarchy.
 It creates a route with an empty path (`''`).

-2.  **`TypedRootRoute` Branded Type**:
+2.  **`RootRoute` Branded Type**:
-    -   `createRootRoute` returns a `TypedRootRoute`, which is a "branded" type.
-This special type ensures that only a route created with `createRootRoute` can be passed to `provideTypedRouter`.
+    -   `createRootRoute` returns a `RootRoute`, which is a "branded" type.
+This special type ensures that only a route created with `createRootRoute` can be passed to `provideRouter`.

-3.  **`provideTypedRouter` Signature Update**:
+3.  **`provideRouter` Signature Update**:
-    -   The signature of `provideTypedRouter` was changed to accept a single `TypedRootRoute` instead of an array of `TypedRoute`.
+    -   The signature of `provideRouter` was changed to accept a single `RootRoute` instead of an array of `Route`.

 4.  **Fixing Type Preservation**:
-    -   The `addChildren` and `lazy` methods on the `TypedRouteBuilder` were updated to return an intersection type including `this` (e.g., `this & TypedRouteBuilder<...>` ).
-This ensures that the specific type of the instance, including the `TypedRootRoute` brand if present, is preserved across chained method calls.
+    -   The `addChildren` and `lazy` methods on the `RouteBuilder` were updated to return an intersection type including `this` (e.g., `this & RouteBuilder<...>` ).
+This ensures that the specific type of the instance, including the `RootRoute` brand if present, is preserved across chained method calls.
 This fixed the underlying type preservation flaw for the entire fluent API, making it more robust.

 ### Example Usage